 To get the tooth repair you so desperately need on your chipped tooth, you are going to have to see a dentist.
 However, there are a few things you can do and a few over-the-counter remedies that may help you manage the damage of that chip or break until you find a way to your dentist.

 Anything from a rogue frisbee in the park to a piece of hard candy can break or chip your teeth.
 While a dentist can help you come what may, knowing what to do immediately after tooth loss or a tooth chip is paramount.

 Here we’ll look at some ways to temporarily fix a chipped tooth or crack (and save you some pain) at home until your dentist can get you in for an office visit and implement a more permanent fix.

 Try not to panic

-A broken tooth can be traumatic.
-Especially if it’s a visible front tooth.
-However, panicking can only make things worse.
-It’s up to you to take fast and decisive action if you or a member of your family breaks a tooth.
+A chipped tooth or missing tooth can be traumatic in so many ways, especially if it’s a visible front tooth!
+However, panicking will only make things worse.
+It’s up to you to take fast and decisive action if you or a member of your family cracks or breaks a tooth!

 Find and preserve any lost teeth

 Your dentist may be able to repair your tooth by filling in some cracks and chips with a dental adhesive or bonding.